OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

         break;
     ```

 1. Replace `TODO 3` with the following code.
 For all other errors, the add-in branches to the fallback authorization system.
 For more information about these errors, see [Troubleshoot SSO in Office Add-ins](troubleshoot-sso-in-office-add-ins.md).
-In this add-in, the fallback system opens a dialog which requires the user to sign in, even if the user already is, and uses msal.js and the Implicit Flow to get an access token to Microsoft Graph.
+In this add-in, the fallback system opens a dialog which requires the user to sign in, even if the user already is.

     ```javascript
     default: